PolarisVoid/startup/README.md

   - [x] **Projects** - Used for displaying a list of tasks and their properties.
 - [x] **Router** - Routing between Calender, Home, Projects, Login, Signup, and Settings Pages.
 - [x] **Hooks** - I used UseState to track logins and displaying different webpages based on if logged in or not.

+## Service Deliverables

+For this deliverable, I added backend endpoints that recieve new tasks/events, get tasks/event, and create/login users.

+- [x] **Node.js/Express HTTP service** - done!
+- [x] **Static midddleware for frontend** - done!
+- [x] **Calls to third party endpoints** - I call a public holiday api that loads all the public holidays onto the calendar.
+For now it displays them all but in the future, it should only display them when that holiday comes up.
+- [x] **Backend service endpoints** - Placeholders for the login and events/tasks.
+- [x] **Frontend calls service endpoints** - The calendar fetches the events/tasks for a given user and renders them on the screen.
+The login checks if the user is in the "database" for authentication.